THUDM/GLM-4/composite_demo/README_en.md

 pdf and other files.

 + Tool calls and system prompt words are not supported in this mode.
-+ If the text is very long, the model may require a high amount of video memory.
++ If the text is very long, the model may require a high amount of GPU memory.
 Please confirm your hardware configuration.

 ## Image Understanding Mode